 - 3. Indigenous peoples around the world invoke the right to self-determination as the normative basis of their relationship with the State.
 That has been influenced by the development of international human rights law and, eventually, indigenous peoples' participation in the United Nations system.
 The right to self-determination is recognized in the Charter of the United Nations and in common article 1 of the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights: "All peoples have the right of self-determination.
-By virtue of that right they freely determine their political status and freely pursue their economic, social and cultural development."
-That language has its roots in the decolonization movement and was adopted from the second operative paragraph of the Declaration on the Granting of Independence to Colonial Countries and Peoples, 5 adopted by the General Assembly by its resolution 1514 (XV) of 14 December 1960, establishing the normative basis of independence for colonial territories.
-In paragraph 2 of the resolution, the General Assembly elucidated selfdetermination in the colonial context as the right of all peoples to freely determine their political status and freely pursue their economic, social and cultural development.
-Even so, in paragraph 6 of the resolution, the Assembly declared that any attempt to disrupt the national unity and territorial integrity of the State was incompatible with the purposes of the Charter. - 4.
-Decolonization marked a change in the way self-determination was characterized by States and by international law,6 and the decolonization movement was inspirational for many indigenous leaders, many of whom also did not distinguish their situation from one of colonization.7 - 5.
-The adoption of the Declaration on Principles of International Law Concerning Friendly Relations and Co-operation among States in Accordance with the Charter of the United Nations in 1970 was a pivotal moment in the development of the right to self-
+By virtue of that right they freely determine their political status and freely pursue their economic, social and cultural development." - 4.
+Decolonization marked a change in the way self-determination was characterized by States and by international law,5 and the decolonization movement was inspirational for many indigenous leaders, many of whom also did not distinguish their situation from one of colonization.6 - 5.
+The adoption of the Declaration on Principles of International Law Concerning Friendly Relations and Co-operation among States in Accordance with the Charter of the United Nations in 1970 was a pivotal moment in the development of the right to self-determination beyond the decolonization context.
+7 The Declaration also included a disclaimer against any action that would compromise the territorial integrity of the State: "Nothing in the foregoing paragraphs shall be construed as authorizing or encouraging any action which would dismember or impair, totally or in part, the territorial integrity or political unity of sovereign and independent States conducting themselves in compliance with the principle of equal rights and self-determination of peoples as described above and thus possessed of a government representing the whole people belonging to the territory without distinction as to race, creed or colour."
+That signalled a shift of self-determination beyond

-Presentations made at the expert seminar will be posted on the webpage of the Expert Mechanism.
+Presentations and statements made at the expert seminar will be posted on the webpage of the Expert Mechanism.